NethServer/ns8-docs/install.rst

 You can also upload the image to a cloud provider and create a public virtual machine.

 When using the image on a cloud provider with cloud-init support, the machine will be configured with the host name chosen during the setup phase.
-Otherwise, when running on a local KVM-based platform, the machine will have the default host name
-``builder.nethserver.org``.
+Otherwise, when running on a local KVM-based platform, the machine will have the default host name ``node.ns8.test``.
+Please remember to change the host name by following `Debian <https://wiki.debian.org/Hostname>`_ or `RHEL-based distros <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html-single/configuring_and_managing_networking/index#assembly_changing-a-hostname_configuring-and-managing-networking>`_ documentation.

 Known bugs: